HansBug/hbayes/docs/source/tutorials/installation/index.rst

     :language: text
     :linenos:

-Bayes-Opt is still under development, you can also check out the documents in stable version through `https://hansbug.github.io/BayesianOptimization/ <https://hansbug.github.io/BayesianOptimization/>`_.
+``hbayes`` is still under development, you can also check out the documents in stable version through `https://hansbug.github.io/BayesianOptimization/ <https://hansbug.github.io/BayesianOptimization/>`_.